Don't Call a Plumber! Discover How to Resolve Frequent Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-There are a few indispensable tools like an adjustable wrench, a plunger, pipe wrench, Teflon tape, and the screwdriver.
+There are a few indispensable tools like an adjustable wrench, a plunger, pipe wrench, Teflon tape, and a screwdriver.

 Is DIY plumbing safe?